SaudTauqeer/xd-scenegraph-helper/readme.md

 # xd-scenegraph-helper.

-**xd-scenegraph-helper** is a set of **lightweight** helper functions with no **external dependencies** that let you easily traverse the scenegraph of a XD document.
+**xd-scenegraph-helper** is a set of **lightweight** helper functions with no **external dependencies** that let's you easily traverse the scenegraph of a XD document.
 While traversing, these functions will always respect the order of XD document flow.
 XD's default flow is:
 **Nodes are included in back-to-front order**

 # Before Installation.

-Make sure you have scenengraph correctly exposed to your XD plugin as a dependency.
-If you're using webpack you can do it by adding this:
+Make sure you have scenengraph correctly exposed to your plugin's code as a dependency.
+If you're using webpack you can do it by adding this to `webpack.config.js`:

 ```
 externals: {